teyasio/galvins-unitbars/Readme.txt

 - Padding: Instead of just lining up bars you may want to have equal spacing between them as well.
 This works the same in vertical or horizontal.
 All this does is make each bar have equal spacing.

 Once Align is clicked the tool goes into a real time mode.
 What this means is if Type of Alignment, Alignment, or Padding gets changed.
 The bars will get aligned again automatically.
 But if you make any changes in bars to align or align bars with.
 Then you'll need to click align again.

 * Profiles
 Its recommended that once you have your perfect configuration made you make a backup of it using profiles.
 Just create a new profile named backup.
 Then copy your config to backup.
 All characters by default start with a new config, but you can share one across all characters or any of your choosing.

+You can leave feedback at http://wow.curse.com/downloads/wow-addons/details/galvins-unitbars.aspx